lylashukur/SlimNet/README.md

 # SlimNet
 Computer vision project that I worked on with two other awesome student developers!

+## Project Overview
+SlimNet was built to reduce model size and inference time while maintaining strong accuracy on image classification tasks.
+We compared:

+- A baseline **Convolutional Neural Network (CNN)**
+- A **Post-Training Quantized (PTQ)** version
+- A **Quantization-Aware Training (QAT)** version

+We visualized performance through heatmaps and confusion matrices to analyze where quantization improved or degraded predictions

 ## Instructions for running the SlimNet

 Run the first 19 cells individually